Sintra & Cascais (group tour)

 Included: Park and Palace of Pena entrance fee (14€ per person)

-Not included: Food and drinks
+Not included: Hotel pickup and drop-off, food and drinks

 Advice: It is mandatory to be in a good mood, and please bring comfortable shoes, clothes, and sunscreen